-NOTE: Sometimes it may be necessary to slacken the first two or three bolts of the neighbouring elements to release the one you want to remove.
+Sometimes it may be necessary to slacken the first bolt of the neighbouring element to release the one you want to remove.

-- 5. Place the new element in position.
-If it is difficult to push into the rotor, it may be tapped into place with a small bar in the bottom of the stripping holes. - 6.
-Replace the six bolts including the spring washer.
-Nut Lock (loctite) or a locking bolt must be used on the bolts.
+- 4. Place the new section in position.
+If it is difficult to push into the rotor, it may be tapped into place with a small bar in the bottom of the stripping holes. - 5.
+Replace the 4 bolts including the spring washer.

-CAUTION - Nut Lock or locking bolts must be used on the element securing bolts.
+CAUTION - Nut Lock (loctite) or locking bolts must be used on the element section securing bolts.

-DO NOT overtighten the bolts, when correctly tightened they should just nip up the stripping elements.
+Do not overtighten the bolts, when correctly tightened they should just nip up the stripping elements.